kstine93/trainings/git/git_notes.md

 #Shows detailed log of changes made since the last commit.
 git diff

+#Shows difference between a given commit and the previous commit (~1):
+git diff 44c787d~1

 #Add and commit in a single command
 git commit -am "commit message here"